chetnashah/mlnotes/ExplorationNotes.md

 * Use of random state in sklearn code:
 It doesn't matter if the random_state is 0 or 1 or any other integer.
 What matters is that it should be set the same value, if you want to validate your processing over multiple runs of the code.

+* Use seaborn boxplots, and learn how boxplots look for normal distributions and skewed distributions.

 * Always use a scatter-matrix to get data insight. via
 ```